iterative/vscode-dvc/extension/resources/walkthrough/plots.md

 </p>

 **Custom** plots are generated linear plots comparing metrics and params.
-A user can choose between two types of plots, "Checkpoint Trend" and "Metric Vs Param".
+A user can add two types of plots, "Checkpoint Trend" and "Metric Vs Param".

 "Metric Vs Param" plots compare a chosen metric and param across experiments.
 "Checkpoint Trend" plots can compare a chosen [metric] value per epoch if